 Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Avenue D District neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 38.1% of the real estate here is made up of such dwellings, which is higher than 96.7% of all U.S. neighborhoods.

-In addition, the Avenue D District neighborhood stands out for having an average per capita income lower than 96.5% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Avenue D District neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.5% of the neighborhoods in America.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Avenue D District neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 95.9% of all American neighborhoods.